Marketing Localization: The Only Guide Worth Your Time

 What might be appropriate in one culture, could be jarring in another.

-Take, for example, this playful promo on the UK version of the IKEA website: IKEA's promo on its UK website
+Take, for example, this playful promo on the UK version of the IKEA website: UK version of IKEA website

-The same summer promo looks much more grounded on the Saudi Arabian version of the website: IKEA's promo on its Saudi Arabian website
+The same summer promo looks much more grounded on the Saudi Arabian version of the website: Saudi Arabian versio of IKEA website

 To properly localize images, research the target market’s: